Dutchgoose/Godot-Project-Template/README.md

 # Godot-Project-Template

-This template removes the pain of creating the Main Menu, Loading Screen, Pause Menu, and Options Menu for your Godot 4 Project.
+This template removes the repetition and pain of creating the Main Menu, Loading Screen, Pause Menu, and Options Menu for your Godot 4 Project.
+Right now there is no UI theme.
+Feel free to copy this template and apply your own theme to the UI.
+Hopefully, this can save someone a few hours during a Game Jam.

 A few of the key features in this template:
 - Main Menu Scene